From South to North, our Myanmar itinerary will take you overland across the top 12 places to visit in the Land of the Golden Pagoda!

 We recommend Lonely Planet’s Myanmar Travel Guide to help you plan your trip.

-Happy travels in Myanmar, one of our favourite countries in the world!
+Happy travels in Myanmar, one of our favorite countries in the world!

 7 Day Myanmar Itinerary